gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `project.java.sourceSets` is now `project.sourceSets`

-### Disallow hooks from lazy task configuration
+### Restricting cross-configuration and lifecycle hooks from lazy configuration APIs

+In Gradle 4.9, we [introduced a new API](https://blog.gradle.org/preview-avoiding-task-configuration-time) for creating and configuring tasks.

-The following hooks are now disallowed from lazy task configuration.
+The following hooks are disallowed when called from these new APIs:
-Calling any of them will result in an exception been thrown.

 - `project.afterEvaluate(Action)` and `project.afterEvaluate(Closure)`
 - `project.beforeEvaluate(Action)` and `project.beforeEvaluate(Closure)`
 - `project.subprojects(Action)` and `project.subprojects(Closure)`
 - `project.allprojects(Action)` and `project.allprojects(Closure)`
 - `project.project(String, Action)` and `project.project(String, Closure)`

+If you attempt to call any of these methods an exception will be thrown.
+Gradle restricts these APIs because mixing these APIs with lazy configuration can cause hard to diagnose build failures and complexity.

 ## External contributions